-I’d never heard of anyone buying their way into the Hall, and I sure wasn’t going to lay out my own cash.
+I’d never heard of anyone buying their way into the Hall, and I sure wasn’t going to lay out my own cash, assuming I even had any.
 But I figured I could at least fill out the application, so I Googled Mo to get some material, and came up with the following:

 1984: Federal Trade Commission vs. Data Shack, Data Hut, Wendy Moss Lifestyles, Mo Moss, Moe Moss, Wendy Moss, et al. Re: False Advertising

 1988: Supreme Court of New York: Uni-Mail Lists vs. the Data Hut, Illegal List Conversion

 1988: Supreme Court of New York: Prescott Lists vs. The Data Shack; theft of mailing lists

 1988: U.S. District Court, Southern District of New York, R.L.
 Polk vs. The List Hut; List Abuse, theft of property

 1994: NY Attorney General vs. List Hut, Wendy Moss Lifestyles; commercial fraud; $350,000 settlement

 1994, U.S. Bankruptcy Court: Moss Equities d/b/a/ The Data Hut, the Data, Shack, Wendy Moss Lifestyles.
 Chapter 13.
 Assets: $8,750, Debits: $1.75 million

 1994: DM News: “Moss Bankrupt; List Managers Burned”